nimroddanielmaayan/vue-3-crash-course/notes.md

 ### Vue Routing

-- The default Vue router setup is pretty simple.
-Inside the router, there is an index.js file that contains an array of routes, each with a path and a component.
-The router needs to be registered in the `main.js` file
+- The default Vue router setup is pretty simple, and it's included in the Vue core.
+Inside the `router` folder, there should be an `index.js` file that contains an array of routes, each with a path and a component.
+This router needs to be registered in the `main.js` file

+- In the `index.js` file, there should be a `router` variable that contains a `routes` array, which contains the routes of the application.
+Each route is an object that contains a `path` a `name` and a `component`

+- The `component` can be imported at the top of the `index.js` file, or it could be lazy loaded in the `routes` array.
+Lazy loading is done by using the `() => import("/RouteName.vue")` syntax

+- In back end terms, lazy loading just means that the JS file\chunk won't be requested from the server on initial load, but only when the route is requested.
+It's best practice to lazy load as much as possible.
+One exception is that the default\home route should never be lazy loaded

-- The `<router-link>` tag is used to create links to different routes.
+- The `<router-link>` tag is used to create links to different routes, anywhere in the application.
 It is similar to the `<Link>` tag in React

 ### Style and CSS in Vue